“Pah, all this discussion of what is or isn’t “Socialism” is really boring. I use one definition; you use a different one.”

 No it had not.
-It had outperformed British and French militarism only because the British and French had not been competing on that field.
-You cannot build a successful society by borrowing money and herding half the population into the army and murdering and terrorising anyone who questions your methods.
+You cannot build a successful economy by borrowing money and herding half the population into the army.
 You can build the illusion of successes for a while by doing that, but the bill has to be paid sooner or later.
 Berlin in flames was Germany’s bill.

 Hitler arrived in the early thirties promising work, prosperity and pride for the German worker.
 In other words he sold them the usual socialist snake oil.

 Nobody else in Europe wanted war which is why they were not prepared for it.
 This was all down to the Nazis.
 The National Socialists began building their “thousand year Reich” in 1933.
 By 1943 Germany was in a state of utter collapse, its armies in ruins, its cities burning and millions of its people dead.
 Hitler’s socialist Reich had lasted ten years and had brought nothing but death, destruction, terror and misery to the German people and to the rest of Europe too.

 If that is your definition of successful then I must repeat that your idea of successes is very strange.